NaClSSS/NVB/README.md

    - Users only need to specify the attributes of the views, and the system will automatically generate the visualization.
 Users do not need to care about the visualization aspect or write visualization code.
    - If users need to customize the view, they can define their own view based on NVB specifications (currently referring to existing view classes), and then use it like using an existing view.
 3. Interaction:
-   - Based on dynamic binding, users can achieve all types of interaction by modifying the data or selection information corresponding to other views in the event handling of the interaction.
+   - Based on dynamic binding, users can achieve all types of interaction by modifying the data, transformations or selection information corresponding to other views in the event handling of the interaction.
 This is **the most fundamental difference in using NVB for coding**, based on our data abstraction.
    - Selection information is another factor that affects the display result of the views, usually represented as a selected subset of a certain dimension of the data.
 For example, a heatmap corresponds to a two-dimensional tensor data, and one row (multiple rows) or one column (multiple columns) can be selected.
    - Selection information may undergo some transformations when it affects the data or selection information of other views.
 NVB provides templates for common transformations to further facilitate user coding.
    - NVB defines different selectors for different selection methods, and each type of view has multiple preset selectors, and users can also customize selectors.